unlock-protocol/unlock/docs/docs/core-protocol/public-lock/hooks.md

 ## onKeyTransferHook Hook

-Called when a key is transfered, it can be useful to use with `onKeyPurchaseHook` to track key ownership on a 3rd party contract.
+Called when a key is transferred, it can be useful to use with `onKeyPurchaseHook` to track key ownership on a 3rd party contract.

 The `ILockKeyTransferHook` interface is quite straightforward: